Pulmonology Group LLC

 Most people associate allergies with sneezing, a runny nose, and itchy eyes, but allergies can also affect your lungs.
 As an expert in allergic asthma and bronchitis, Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist can get to the bottom of your symptoms with in-office allergy testing and immunotherapy.
-If you have any questions about allergies and want to know if they’re the reason for your wheezing or coughing, call the office in Henderson, Nevada, or book an appointment online.
+If you have any questions about allergies and want to know if they’re the reason for your wheezing or coughing, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 Allergic asthma is a type of asthma that’s triggered by an immune system response to inhaled allergens.
 When you have allergies, your immune system reacts to harmless substances as though they’re a danger to your body.